Sports related events appear on the event calendar of our sister publication In Play! magazine. Check it out!

 Feature photo: (L-R) Dignified Day owners Erin White, Wellness and Recreational Manager and Stephanie Moore, Food Service and Operations Manager.
 Photo by Rod Denis – Biz X magazine

-Dates and times of individual events are subject change.
-Please contact event organizers to confirm information provided.
+Dates and times of events are subject change.
+Please contact organizers to confirm details.